Shu-YuL/AED-Smart-Alarm/README.md

 ### Google Sheet

-- ...
+- Serves as a Web Server and online User Interface for the project
+- Manages HTTP Requests and data sent from both the Base Station and the Monitoring Devices
+- Provides an in-services device list that can be managed by the user
+- Provides an Event Log sheet that records all triggering events along with triggered date and time of each event
+- Sends Email, and make announcements to Telegram and Discord channel when an event is triggered

-The project firmware is developed using ESP-IDF.
+The project firmware is developed in C language using ESP-IDF.
 The Google Sheet is managed using Google Apps Script.

 ## Usage of this Repository